bryansum/bsumm.net/_posts/2013-03-31-analyzing-mbostocks-queue-js.md

         });
 ```

 Execute the function with a null context and the arguments, including our callback, from above.
-Note that *this* as context would be inappropriate here, as the called tasks shouldn't have any knowledge of the *queue* functions.
+Note that *this* as context would be inappropriate here, as the called tasks shouldn't have any knowledge of the *queue* internals.

 ```javascript
         f.apply(null, a);